 A third segment, global supplemental benefits, provides supplemental health, accident, and life policies in the US and about 15 other countries.

 Other operations include corporate-owned life insurance, run-off reinsurance business, and run-off settlement annuity business.
 (These businesses service existing policies but don't issue new policies.)

-In addition its domestic operations -- which account for 90% of revenues and cover all 50 US states plus Washington, DC; Canada; Puerto Rico; and the Virgin Islands -- CIGNA sells supplemental life, accident, and health insurance to some 7 million members in international markets (about 30 countries).
+In addition its domestic operations -- which account for the majority of revenues and cover all 50 US states plus Washington, DC; Canada; Puerto Rico; and the Virgin Islands -- CIGNA sells supplemental life, accident, and health insurance to millions of members in international markets (about 30 countries).
 South Korea is the firm's largest foreign market.
 CIGNA is also one of the world's largest providers of expatriate health insurance, which covers the overseas employees of multinational corporations.
-The company serves more than 1.2 million expatriate members.
 In China, Turkey, and India, CIGNA operates through joint ventures.